electron/electron/docs/api/client-request.md

 #### `request.setHeader(name, value)`

-* `name` String - An extra HTTP header name.
+* `name` string - An extra HTTP header name.
-* `value` String - An extra HTTP header value.
+* `value` string - An extra HTTP header value.

 Adds an extra HTTP header.
 The header name will be issued as-is without lowercasing.
 It can be called only before first write.
 Calling this method after the first write will throw an error.
-If the passed value is not a `String`, its `toString()` method will be called to obtain the final value.
+If the passed value is not a `string`, its `toString()` method will be called to obtain the final value.

 Certain headers are restricted from being set by apps.
 These headers are